First of His Name: Ratings

 "First of His Name" established a new series high in ratings, with 7.16 million people watching it during its first airing.
 In the United Kingdom, the episode was viewed by 1.643 million viewers, making it the highest-rated broadcast that week.
 It also received 0.082 million timeshift viewers.

 Critical reception

-The episode received universal acclaim from critics.
+The episode received critical acclaim.
 Rotten Tomatoes reported that 100% of the episode's 40 reviews on the site were positive with an average score of 8.25 out of 10.
 Its consensus reads: "Only slow by Game of Thrones standards, "First of His Name" demonstrates how carefully constructed this show has been since season one."
 Matt Fowler of IGN gave the episode a 9/10 writing that the episode "gave us a much-needed look back at some past events on the series."
 He highlighted the revelation that Littlefinger's actions "put the story of the entire series into motion."
 Erik Adams of The A.V.
 Club gave the episode an A and praised the writers for their focus on the female characters.